Gauravsulegai/Adobe-India-Hackathon-2025/README.md

 -   [x] **Model size stays within 1GB limit**: Yes, our model is ~80MB.
 -   [x] **Compatible with AMD64 architecture**: Yes.

+### Our Team & Contributions

+This project was a collaborative effort by all three team members.
+We divided our roles based on our strengths to work efficiently.

+* *[Gaurav SK] - Lead Developer & Architect*
+    * Designed and implemented the core logic for the PDF parsing engine (Round 1A).
+    * Developed the semantic search and relevance ranking system (Round 1B).
+    * Set up the Docker environment and managed the final build process.

-[Piyush Kumar] - Research & Quality Assurance*
+* *[Piyush Kumar] - Research & Quality Assurance*
     * Conducted initial research on PDF parsing libraries and NLP models to help the team decide on the optimal tech stack.
     * Sourced and curated a diverse set of test PDFs (e.g., reports, forms, multi-language documents) to ensure the solution was robust.
     * Performed rigorous testing, identified bugs, and provided feedback for performance improvements.

-[Shivam Kumar] - Project Management & Strategy
+* *[Shivam Kumar] - Project Management & Documentation*
     * Managed the project timeline and ensured the team met all submission requirements and deadlines.
     * Led the initial brainstorming sessions to define the project's core strategy and scope.
     * Analyzed the user persona requirements for Round 1B, helping to define the key use-cases that guided the development process.